 If evidence found during a computer forensic investigation is to be admissible, it must be reliable and ‘not prejudicial’.
-This means the examiner needs to keep admissibility at the front of his mind at every stage of an investigation.
+This means the examiner needs to keep admissibility at the front of their mind at every stage of an investigation.

 The four main principles from the APCO Guide

-Please note references to law enforcement have been removed.
+Please note: references to law enforcement have been removed.